 Tips for motorhome trips

 Travel to the Franconian wine region by plane, car, bus and train

 Accommodation in the Franconian wine region:

 Hotels and Accommodations in Wurzburg * You can easily book through our partner booking.com.

 Phone: 0 97 22 / 61 31

-Source for the Franconian wine region in the mobile home: own research on site.
-We thank you Franconian wine country for the support of this trip and at the Company Knaus for the campervan that was provided for this trip.
-Our opinion, as always, remains our own.
+Source for the Franconian wine region in a mobile home: own research on site.
+We would like to thank the Franconian Wine Country for the support of this trip and the Knaus company for the mobile home that was made available to us for this trip.
+As always, our opinion remains our own.

 Text of the Franconian wine-growing region: © Copyright Monika Fuchs, TravelWorldOnline